About Yen Finder

 What this means for your trip

-• ✅ Withdraw larger amounts less often to amortize the flat ATM fee.
+• ✅ Withdraw larger amounts less often to amortize the ATM fee, which caps at ¥220.

 • ✅ Use Schwab debit if you have it for refunded ATM fees globally.